-There are two different application types for short-term rental permits:
+There are two different application types for short-term rentals:

 - Type A accessory short-term rental permit: The resident rents no more than two bedrooms to five overnight guests.

-- Type B accessory short-term rental permit: The resident rents between three and five bedrooms to overnight guests.
+- Type B accessory short-term rental Conditional Use Review: The resident rents between three and five bedrooms to overnight guests.
 The maximum number of guests are determined as part of the required Conditional Use Review.

-You can get a permit for a short-term rental when the residential dwelling is mainly used for long-term occupancy.
+You can get a permit or a Conditional Use Review for a short-term rental when the residential dwelling is mainly used for long-term occupancy.
 Only part of the dwelling unit can be used for short-term rental purposes.
 Bedrooms in legal detached accessory structures like guest houses can also be rented to overnight guests.
 Other rules:

 - You rent bedrooms to overnight guests for less than 30 days.

-- The number of dwelling units in a multi-dwelling structure, triplex, fourplex or cottage cluster than can have an accessory short-term rental is limited to one unit, or 25% of the total number of units in the structure or on the site, whichever is greater.
+- The number of dwelling units in a multi-dwelling structure, triplex, fourplex or cottage cluster that can have an accessory short-term rental is limited to one unit, or 25 percent of the total number of units in the structure or on the site, whichever is greater.

-Get more information in the Portland Zoning Code Section 33.207.
+More information is available in Portland Zoning Code Section 33.207.

-Buildings you can use as a short-term rental
+Buildings you can use as an accessory short-term rental